klei/gulp-inject/README.md

 ### Injecting files contents

 In order to inject files contents you have to provide custom `transform` function, that will return file contents as string.
 You also have to omit `{read: false}` option of `gulp.src` in this case.
-Example below shows how to inject contents of html files into head of `index.html`:
+Example below shows how to inject contents of html partials into head of `index.html`:

 ***Code:***